AP Exclusive: Early PG&E blackouts forewarned later problems

 The first shutoff was chaotic and the next three were not going according to the guidelines regulators had passed.
 Commission staff met more frequently with PG&E starting in the spring, using advice and persuasion rather than mandating changes.

+“We, as the state, never got to the point where we had complete confidence in PG&E’s ability to execute,” said Elizaveta Malashenko, the top California regulator overseeing blackouts.

-Elizaveta Malashenko, deputy executive director of safety and enforcement policy at the commission, told AP the commission didn’t act more aggressively because it has to balance punitive intervention with giving a utility a chance to self-correct.
+Malashenko, deputy executive director of safety and enforcement policy, told the AP that the commission didn’t act more aggressively because it has to balance punitive intervention with giving utilities a chance to self-correct.

+“There needs to be some basic operational assumption that you can set up a conference call,” Malashenko said.

 PG&E promised to fix a range of problems promptly, and an executive said it worked hard to deliver.